 - 7.3.1 Launch dates may vary by region and as a result it is possible for vehicle models to be tested in one region (e.g. Europe) before those models are offered as new in another (eg. Australasia).
-In these cases, ANCAP may republish an existing Euro NCAP rating, provided that each of the following conditions are met: - a) The manufacturer demonstrates that the existing Euro NCAP star rating is also applicable to model variants in Australasia in accordance with the Application of Star Ratings protocol. - b) The rating in Europe is issued within 12 months of local market introduction in Europe. - c) The rating is re-published in Australasia at the time of local market introduction. - d) The rating is published in Australasia no more than one calendar year after the original Euro NCAP rating was published.
+In these cases, ANCAP may republish an existing valid Euro NCAP rating, provided that each of the following conditions are met: - a) The manufacturer demonstrates that the existing Euro NCAP star rating is also applicable to model variants in Australasia in accordance with the Application of Star Ratings protocol. - b) The rating in Europe is issued within 12 months of local market introduction1 in Europe. - c) The rating is re-published in Australasia at the time of local market introduction. - d) The rating is from either the current or previous test and assessment protocol period. - 7.3.2 Where a vehicle model meets the conditions of 7.3.1, the manufacturer may request Recalculation in accordance Section 7.2.
+Sections 7.2.6 and 7.2.7 will not be applied in these cases. - 7.3.3 Where the Base Level Safety Equipment differs between markets, ANCAP may reassess the vehicle model based on the criteria of the Assessment Year (Section 2.) applicable to the original star rating. - 7.3.4 Where the conditions of Section 7.3.1 are not met, the vehicle becomes eligible for assessment against the latest requirements.

-&lt;sup>1 'Local market introduction' means the date of first retail customer registration of the vehicle in the European/Australasian market.
+1 'Local market introduction' means the date of first retail customer registration of the vehicle in the European/Australasian market.
+Version 7.5.2 July 2022